 The Government will have a large role to play in ensuring that our electricity market, our infrastructure and our communities are sufficiently prepared and able to cope with the challenges of a more electrified economy.

 So what’s Flick’s role in all of this?

 If you’ve been following our Electricity Price Review journey on the blog, you’ll know that we’ve joined independent retailers, Electric Kiwi, Vocus, Pulse Energy and Ecotricity in numerous submissions to the Electricity Price Review to put forward our collective view that NZ’s wholesale electricity market requires much more regulation.

 Here at Flick, we know that the move to a carbon zero economy can only begin to happen when our electricity market is functioning as it should - that means a stable, secure supply of power and fair power pricing.
 Without either of these, it’s unlikely that our carbon goals can realistically be met.

 But, aside from pushing for the EPR changes to be actioned, we’re also taking small but significant steps to make sure that, as a company, we’re doing our bit to tackle carbon emissions and help inform our customers at the same time.
 Last year we joined the Climate Leaders Coalition and Statement to formalise our commitment as a business to making changes and supporting legislation that will help NZ reach our climate change goals.
-We’ve also created a carbon-counting tool, CHOICE, to help Kiwis understand the impact of their electricity use on carbon emissions.
-We’re carboNZero certified, and we encourage our customers to off-set their carbon emissions by donating to Trees That Count.
+We’ve also created a Carbon Tracker tool also known as CHOICE, to help Kiwis understand the impact of their electricity use on carbon emissions.
+We’re Toitū carbonzero certified, and we encourage our customers to off-set their carbon emissions by donating to Trees That Count.